 - The SBE 32 Carousel is a 12-, 24-, or 36-bottle water sampler.
-The SBE 55 ECO is a 3- or 6-bottle water sampler. - Seasave 7.18 or later also supports acquisition of data from a NMEA device connected directly to the computer (instead of the deck unit).
+The SBE 55 ECO is a 3- or 6-bottle water sampler. - Seasave 7.18 or later also supports acquisition of data from a NMEA device connected directly to the computer (instead of the deck unit). - SBE 33's Surface PAR interface was optional prior to 2012.

-The 19plus V2 can be used with the following Sea-Bird equipment:
+The 19 plus V2 can be used with the following Sea-Bird equipment:

-• SBE 32 Carousel Water Sampler and SBE 33 Carousel Deck Unit OR SBE 55 ECO Water Sampler and SBE 33 Carousel Deck Unit The SBE 32 or SBE 55 provides +15 VDC power to the 19plus V2 and has ample power for auxiliary sensors not normally supported by battery-powered CTDs.
-CTD data from the 19plus V2 is converted into single-wire telemetry for transmission over long (10,000 meter [32,800 feet]) sea cables.
+• SBE 32 Carousel Water Sampler and SBE 33 Carousel Deck Unit OR SBE 55 ECO Water Sampler and SBE 33 Carousel Deck Unit - The SBE 32 or SBE 55 provides +15 VDC power to the 19 plus V2 and has ample power for auxiliary sensors not normally supported by battery-powered CTDs.
+CTD data from the 19 plus V2 is converted into single-wire telemetry for transmission over long (10,000 meter [32,800 feet]) sea cables.
 Bottles may be closed at any depth without interrupting CTD data via software control using the Seasave program or from the front panel of the SBE 33 Deck Unit.
 See the SBE 33 manual for operating details.